digitalyoshixi/zettelkasten/content/Programming/Neighbourhood.md

 ### In Neighbourhood
 The list of nodes that the current node is linked from In this case for node B, it is: `[A]`
+### Self-Linking Node
+For a self-linking node, it is included within its neighbourhood set.
+Both in out neighborhood and in neighborhood.